[Sticky] What is the difference between manual testing and automation testing in QA?

 -

-Latest Post: Get Ahead in Tech with Salesforce Software Certification Our newest member: rollyhazel Recent Posts Unread Posts Tags
+Latest Post: Which cybersecurity skills should a beginner start learning first?
+Our newest member: loffy Recent Posts Unread Posts Tags

 Forum Icons: Forum contains no unread posts Forum contains unread posts